-For the last eight years, “Marin’s Oldest Bar” was a favorite locals spot for a night of prime rib with the family — pretty much what it had been for the last 140 years or so — as a bar and restaurant (and sometimes hotel).
+For the last eight years, “Marin’s Oldest Bar”, The William Tell House, was a favorite locals spot for a night of prime rib with the family — pretty much what it had been for the last 140 years or so — as a bar and restaurant (and sometimes hotel).
 Named for a Swiss folk hero who had a thing for apples and arrows, it’s the oldest continually-serving bar in the county, having opened originally in 1877.
 The place burned to the ground in 1920, but was quickly rebuilt.

-Working with local chef, Austin Perkins, an alum of Cyrus and Nick’s Cove, along with consulting beverage director Ethan Terry (AQ, Slanted Door), the opening menu has less than 10 items along with a couple of daily specials that are simple, but impressive.
+It’s a brief but focused menu with about 10 items along with a couple of daily specials that are simple, but impressive.
 William Tell House is doing a preview opening for about three months while expanding the kitchen to be able to serve a more extensive brunch, lunch and dinner lineup, according to Wilson.
 But already, the inside has become a bright, cheerful spot for chowder, duck chili, Bolinas rock cod ceviche, the “daily” dog, seasonal cocktails and the aforementioned beers on tap.

 Just get there before the day-trippers fill up the leave-a-drink chalkboard.

 Seafood Chowder ($10): Why is it that you can’t get a decent cup of chowder at the coast?
 Though we’ve had a handful of pretty good versions, the standard seems to be lumpy, floury, deeply uninspired chowders that make us want to cry.
 This is not one of those.
 A haul of Bolinas rock cod, Manila clams, mussels and Gulf Shrimp honor this creamy white chowder studded with homemade Applewood bacon and potatoes.
 Stunning.